uivlis/conditional-tokens/source/pm-trading-ui.md

 `contractName` - is only required when using `source: "contract"`, defines the name of the contract to be loaded.

+`isWrappedEther` - if your collateralToken is a derivative of ETH (WETH), setting this to true will combine this token balance with the users wallet balance.
+This way we can show a total balance, with already wrapped collateral and wallet balance.

 `symbol` - is used to overwrite the symbol.
 If this is not defined, it will try to use the name of the ERC20 token after loading it.

 `icon` - used to display next to the amount of collateral a user has.
 If not defined, will use a default `ethereum` style icon.